Skip to content

 Acetaminophen (Tylenol) Over the Counter Muscle Relaxer

 Tylenol is also known under the generic name acetaminophen.
 It treats pain and discomfort associated with strains, sprains, spasms, or other muscle injuries.
 Acetaminophen raises a person’s pain threshold – meaning it is harder to feel pain.
 This muscle relaxant OTC can reduce fever by telling the heat-regulating center of the brain to lower the body’s temperature when it is too high.
-It is also thought to reduce the number of chemicals in the brain that causes inflammation and swelling.
+It is also thought to reduce the number of chemicals in the brain that cause inflammation and swelling.

 Acetaminophen was approved for use by the U.S. Food and Drug Administration (FDA) in 1951.
 [1] While Tylenol and generic acetaminophen do not require a prescription, Tylenol 3 does.
 This is because Tylenol 3 is a more robust version of regular Tylenol.
 Tylenol 3 contains acetaminophen and a high amount of codeine, an opioid.